 A Cambridge graduate, David Gray worked as a partner for Hepworth and Chadwick in Leeds between 1982 and 2000 (Hepworth and Chadwick was renamed Eversheds in 1997.)
 He took on a full-time management role as Managing Partner for Eversheds North in 2000 and in 2003 was appointed Managing Partner and Chief Executive for Eversheds.
 He became Pro-Chancellor and Chair of Council (the Universitys governing body) on 1 August 2013.

-Professor Roberts leads on development of the Universitys research and innovation strategy.
-Her brief includes promoting partnerships in a number of key sectors, accelerating collaboration across a wide range of academic disciplines and driving recruitment of world-leading academics.
-Previously she was Executive Dean in the Faculty of Health and Medical Sciences and a Professor of Virology at the University of Surrey.
+His brief includes promoting partnerships in a number of key sectors, accelerating collaboration across a wide range of academic disciplines and driving recruitment of world-leading academics.

 Dennis joined the University of Leeds in 2002 as Director of Residential and Commercial Services and was appointed as Director of Facilities Management in 2009.
 His responsibilities currently include development and management of the Universitys estate, including the residential portfolio, commercial and campus support services, sport, and sustainability.

 A graduate of the School of English at the University, Francesca was appointed Director of Human Resources from 1 October 2015.
-She oversees a large department which provides HR services and support to over 7000 staff in eight faculties and across the corporate services.
+She oversees a large department which provides HR services and support staff in seven faculties and across the professional services.
 Previously, she was the Director of Organisational Development and Business Improvement at Nottingham Trent University, responsible for HR as well as university-wide programmes to enhance organisational performance.
-She is also a former member of the HEFCE Leadership, Governance and Management Strategic Advisory Board.
+She is also a former member of the Highter Education Funding Council for England (HEFCE) Leadership, Governance and Management Strategic Advisory Board.

 Andy is a Professor of Environmental Sustainability.
 He is a Fellow of the Royal Geographical Society and Member of The British Soil Science Society.
 He has developed research approaches that integrate a range of disciplines including soil science, ecology, development studies and environmental social sciences and has led inter-disciplinary research projects across African drylands.